rhiga2/notes/ComputerScience/ProgrammingLanguages/lambda_calculus.md

  f_{\text{not}} = \lambda p. p F T \\
  \end{gathered}
  ```
- * A good way of visualize these operators is with a truth table:
+ * A good way of visualize these operators is with a three variable truth table:
    | a | b | c | abc |
    | --- | --- | --- | --- |
    | $F$ | $F$ | $F$ | $F$ (and)  |